 Burns marked with a triangle are part of the State Government's Fuel Reduction Program.
 Other land management burns that are not part of the Fuel Reduction Program are marked with circles.
 These burns include forest industry silvicultural burns, regeneration burns, ecological and agricultural burns.
 Registered and/or permit burns are marked with a green triangle.

-This map displays the fuel reduction burns planned, burning now and completed for this season as part of the State Government's Fuel Reduction Program.
-To see information about other fires that may be happening in your area, click here.
+This map displays the burns being planned (orange), burning now (red) and partially or fully completed for this season (grey/black, or with a 'p' or 'c').
+Note that bushfire incidents are not shown on this map - to see information about bushfires that may be happening in your area, click here

 Fuel Reduction burns are only conducted when it is safe and smart to do so.
 Therefore the schedule of burns may change daily, based on the weather.
 This helps to ensure that fuel reduction burns remain under control and that the effect of smoke on the community is reduced.

 It is usually safest to conduct fuel reduction burns in autumn.
 Autumn is when the fuel on the ground is at its driest, which will reduce smoke from the fire.
 A smaller burning program is conducted in Spring, however fuel reduction burns can be conducted at any time the conditions are favourable, so check back here regularly.

 If you would like more information about Parks and Wildlife Service bushfire management and planned burns, click here

 If you would like more information about Forestry Tasmania planned burns, click here

 If you're concerned about the impact smoke can have on your health, click here.

 For information about current air quality in Tasmania, visit the Asthma Foundation of Tasmania and the Environment Protection Authority.

 If you wish to lodge a complaint about smoke, call 1800 005 171 or contact the Environment Protection Authority at Air, Smoke and Odor Complaints.
 Your input will help to improve smoke management.